 Fits your existing scanners

 Seal can act as your primary scanner, or sit behind the ones you already run.
-It ingests findings from Snyk, Black Duck, GitHub Advanced Security, Checkmarx, and Ox Security, then patches the packages those tools flag.
+It ingests scan results from Snyk, Black Duck, and GitHub Advanced Security, then patches the packages those tools flag.

 For scanners your own customers run against your product, Seal publishes a vulnerability feed and per-package VEX records.
-Trivy and Wiz read the feed natively, with Wiz limited to OS-layer packages, while Grype support works through a .grype.yaml policy-file edit in local mode.
+Trivy reads the feed natively across ecosystems; Wiz reads it too, but only for OS-layer packages.

 For scanners that do not read the feed, a renaming option changes the package name so it no longer matches the scanner’s database.